-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated last year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy.
 At Trinity Primary Academy these values are reinforced regularly in the following ways:

 Each half term pupils vote for their school council class representative.
 Potential candidates deliver a presentation to their class and an election is held where pupils enter their vote into a ballot box.

 Our school council meet fortnightly to discuss issues raised by individuals and classes and influence change within the school.

 Each year the children decide upon their class rules and explore what being part of a community means in practice.

 Children have a termly questionnaire where they are able to put forward their views about the school.
 In addition, parents are encouraged to provide us with regular feedback through half termly ‘Parent as Partners’ sessions, pupils’ mid-year reports and an annual questionnaire to express their views about the school.

 The importance of laws, whether they are those that govern the class, the school, or the country, are consistently reinforced at Trinity Primary Academy.
 Pupils are taught from an early age Trinity’s Golden Rules: -

 We always try to do our best work.

 We move quietly and carefully around the school.

 We respect the school’s equipment, environment and each other’s property.